This page contains code examples demonstrating programming techniques for the Torque meta-assembler.

 Alignment

-This macro aligns the following value to an arbitrary address boundary.
+This macro pads the following token to the next n-word boundary.

 Flow control